-Pros / The quoting process is the easiest.
+Pros / The quoting process is the easiest among warranty services we reviewed.

 Cons / The mileage restrictions are limited to vehicles with less than 100,000 miles.

 Verdict / Warranty Direct has the best quoting process.
 You can get quotes instantly with no sales pressure.
-However, the mileages restrictions are more limited than other services.
+However, the mileage restrictions are more limited than other services.

 Warranty Direct has been selling extended warranties for over 30 years and is one of the rare vehicle service contract brokers to handle all the claims directly.
-Most services sell contracts from third-party administrators, so when you need to file a claim, you contact and deal with the third-party administrator, not the service.
-One of my favorite aspects to Warranty Direct is the education resources the service provides on its website.
-The number of articles and content devoted to helping you understand both pros and cons of extended warranties makes it clear this service is confident in its value.
+Most services sell contracts from third-party administrators, so when you need to file a claim, you contact and deal with the third-party administrator, not the service that sold you the policy.
+One of my favorite aspects of Warranty Direct is the education resources the service provides on its website.
+The number of articles and tools devoted to helping you understand both pros and cons of extended warranties makes it clear this service is confident in its value.

 This confidence extends to the quoting process.
-It's us the only truly instant quote and it comes with no sales pressure.
+It gave us the only truly instant quote, and it comes with no sales pressure.
 You can see exactly what coverages your vehicle qualifies for and how much it costs in less than a minute.
-The only comparable quoting tool is USAA, with the difference being you need to be a USAA member to access the quoting tool.
+The only comparable quoting tool is USAA, though you need to be a USAA member to access the quoting tool.

 Most extended warranty brokers use the quoting tool, always found prominently on the website, to funnel you into a sales call.
 There's nothing inherently wrong with sales calls, but when a company's marketing tactics are all focused on getting you to talk to a salesperson, I usually see a red flag.
 It suggests the company doesn't believe whatever it sells has enough persuasive value on its own merits to convince you to make a purchase but requires someone trained in persuasive dialogue to sell the product.